Syu: Style and influences

 Syu has said that "all progressive- and symphonic metal guitarists have influenced my work" and that he has too many guitar influences to list.
 Some he has named include Ulrich Roth, Michael Schenker, Yngwie Malmsteen, Paul Gilbert, John Petrucci, and Gary Moore.
 He has also stated that hide and X influenced him greatly, and that he really liked Luna Sea "in their prime".
-Lovebites guitarist Midori has cited Syu as one of her guitar influences.
+Lovebites guitarist Midori has cited Syu as one of her guitar influences and said he has a uniquely Japanese style of playing.

 When composing music and trying to decide which of his projects the song will go to, Syu said he imagines the vocalist's voice and whether or not it matches the song.
 Syu stated that a song must still be good even when stripped down to just vocals and piano.
 The guitarist has also said that while he wants to stand out, the vocalist should stand out the most.